 This allows them to progress the play with one-touch diagonal passes, evading the defenders and allowing progress through to the advanced wing.
 With such limited space, Ajax will always look to make full use with quick combinations, allowing no time for the opponents to dispossess them.

 On other occasions, Ajax will intentionally congest one side of the pitch with an overload, creating more space on the far side.
-In order to execute this strategy and retain possession in tight spaces, they form a ‘rondo’ using five players.
+In order to execute this strategy and retain possession in tight spaces, they will sometimes form a ‘rondo’ using five players.
 In the example below, they build the attack down the left, drawing their opponent’s defensive block over in the process.
-They succesfully retain possession with their rondo structure, further increasing the amount of pressure drawn to that zone.
+They successfully retain possession with their rondo structure, further increasing the amount of pressure drawn to that zone.

 Once sufficient space has been opened up on the far side, Ajax exit the pressure and shift the play to the free man arriving on the right.
 Winger David Neres engages the ball-far fullback before dragging him further infield.
 Van de Beek makes a late run into the space on the defender’s blind-side, before being played through to score.